prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 #### Cost considerations

 Databases that offer cloud-native, managed solutions typically charge based on the amount of data stored and the number of queries made.
 This is a great model for organizations that have a lot of data, but don't want to pay for the infrastructure to transport and store it.
-However, for organizations that have a lot of data, but already have large in-house data infrastructure teams ready to support on-prem or embedded hosting, sending data to the cloud, both for indexing and for querying, makes almost no sense.
+However, for organizations that have a lot of data, but already have established in-house data infrastructure teams ready to support on-prem or embedded hosting, sending data to the cloud, both for indexing and for querying, makes almost no sense.

 While it's hard to define a "critical mass" of an organization's size at which point this distinction can be made, it's important to know that the standard client-server database architectures deployed on the cloud that we have been used to for many years, are **NOT** the only option in 2023.

 Questions to ask:

 - Is my dataset growing fast enough that I need to scale  it elastically, on demand, on the cloud?
-- Do I have a large enough data infrastructure team to support on-prem/embedded hosting?
+- Do I have an established enough data infrastructure team to support on-prem/embedded hosting?
 - Is my dataset sensitive enough that I need to keep it on-prem?
 - What might be the cost considerations of paying per query and per GB of data stored for a fully-managed cloud-hosted solution?